pitastrudl/wekanwiki/FAQ.md

 ## When new version of Wekan will be released?
 When my pull request will be tested, commented or merged?

 Depends on free time of xet7.
 Usually:
 * Fastest: multiple times a day.
 Sometimes this is 7 releases per day.
+This is usually because some bug is found and new releases are done in rapid schedule until bug is fixed.
+Also sometimes there is many new pull requests per day, or fast pace of adding new features.
 * Slowest: Once a month.
 * One release contains anything from one typo fix to many major features and bugfixes.